 Dispersal, defined as the movement of individuals associated with gene flows across space (Ronce, 2007), is a key process in ecology and evolution.
 It has important consequences for population dynamics, changes in species distribution, maintenance of genetic diversity and for local adaptation (Travis et al., 2013).
 Habitat loss and fragmentation result in decreased population sizes and gene flows, which undermines population viability and ultimately species survival.
 In landscapes that include suitable and unfavorable patches of varied size and distribution, dispersal allows individuals to move between suitable patches thereby favoring the survival of the metapopulation through spatial rescue effects (Levins, 1969).
 In a source-sink context, dispersal increases spatial occupancy as source populations allow the persistence of peripheral sink populations through dispersal (Pulliam, 1988).
 The maintenance of sink populations is especially important in the context of current changes as source-sink hierarchies could change in time.
 Given such environmental changes, dispersal helps the survival of species by allowing them to follow suitable niche conditions, thereby playing a key role in range expansions (Phillips et al., 2006).

-Fragmentation creates spatial heterogeneities in several ways.
+Habitat fragmentation creates spatial heterogeneities in several ways.
 It decreases the quantity of suitable habitat by decreasing the size and increasing the isolation of suitable patches, even though it increases their number (Fahrig, 2003).
 In our study, fragmentation is defined by the proportion of hostile vs. suitable locations (patches) and we systematically vary its degree of spatial aggregation.
-Dispersal evolution is affected by fragmentation, due to variations of various selective pressures.
+Dispersal evolution is affected by fragmentation, due to variations of different selective pressures.
 By definition, fragmentation increases spatial heterogeneity so that dispersing propagules encounter non-suitable patches more frequently.
 Theoretical and empirical studies suggest that such increases in dispersal costs and in spatial heterogeneity select decreased dispersal (Hastings, 1983; Travis and Dytham, 1999; Schtickzelle et al., 2006; Bonte et al., 2006; Cheptou et al., 2008; Duputié and Massol, 2013).
 While such a counterselection of dispersal was originally highlighted in theoretical models (Hastings, 1983; Travis and Dytham, 1999), empirical evidence for such effects has accumulated in recent years, for a large variety of species, from the weed Crepis sancta (Cheptou et al., 2008), to the butterfly Proclossiana eunomia (Schtickzelle et al., 2006) and the wolf spider Pardosa monticola (Bonte et al., 2006).
-Fragmentation however also increases inbreeding, kin competition or temporal variation of the environment and all of these components usually select for higher dispersal abilities (Hamilton and May, 1977; Charlesworth and Charlesworth, 1987; Matthysen et al., 1995; Gandon, 1999; Duputié and Massol, 2013; Cote et al., 2017; Tung et al., 2018; Oldfather et al., 2021).
+Habitat fragmentation however also increases inbreeding, kin competition or temporal variation of the environment and all of these components usually select for higher dispersal abilities (Hamilton and May, 1977; Charlesworth and Charlesworth, 1987; Matthysen et al., 1995; Gandon, 1999; Duputié and Massol, 2013; Cote et al., 2017; Tung et al., 2018; Oldfather et al., 2021).
 In addition to the modulation of overall dispersal levels, fragmentation can also, under certain conditions, maintain contrasted dispersal strategies simultaneously.
 Previous investigations suggest that such a dispersal polymorphism evolves under high fragmentation and high aggregation, with dispersing and non-dispersing individuals coexisting within the same population (Bonte et al., 2010).
 It principally appears because aggregation produces a coexistence of many small patches and few large patches (Parvinen, 2002; Massol et al., 2011; Parvinen et al., 2020), or due to edge effects that select low dispersers at the edge and high dispersers in central places (Travis and Dytham, 1999).